 - John Scott serves as SA for Olivia on Fringe resulting from their Psychic Link, despite some obvious trust issues between them.

-- In an episode of The Mighty Boosh, "The Chokes", Howard Moon is saved from stage fright by the apparition of his acting coach, Montgomery Flange.
+- The Mighty Boosh: In an episode, "The Chokes", Howard Moon is saved from stage fright by the apparition of his acting coach, Montgomery Flange.

 - In Dexter, Harry Morgan has become one of these.
 Initially he was a flashback character, but as the series progressed, he began appearing to Dexter as a kind of hallucination.
 Dexter also has his Dark Passenger, but this is not personified in the series.

-- Happens semi-frequently in Six Feet Under, usually from a character who has recently died, although the writers have explicitly stated that they are figments of the particular character's imagination.
+- Six Feet Under: This is usually from a character who has recently died, although the writers have explicitly stated that they are figments of the particular character's imagination.

 - Mercy plays with both this and Magical Negro by having Veronica hallucinate the ghost of Trey, the robber she had to shoot in the previous episode.
 He keeps trying to get her to run away, as well as get drunk.
 She finds out in the next episode that he was a serious scumbag.

-- The main characters in Charmed can summon their dead relatives if they need help.
-Well, everyone except Prue, of course.
+- Charmed: The main characters can summon their dead relatives if they need help.

-- Lily Kane appears as this in Veronica Mars.
-She first appears to tell her brother that her murder isn't solved.
+- Veronica Mars: Lily Kane first appears to tell her brother that her murder isn't solved.
 She later appears and distracts Veronica from getting on a bus with a bomb on it that ended up crashing and killing everyone on board.

 - Godric on True Blood for Eric.